wbin01/diesel_crud/README.md

 ## Diesel CRUD

-Testing CRUD with an ORM and Query Builder for Rust.
+Testing CRUD with an ORM and Query Builder for Rust

 https://github.com/w-a-gomes/diesel_crud